Sales periods in Europe

 Shops' opening hours:

-The Spanish legislation establishes that businesses may develop their activity: - At least 90 hours during the working days of the week and a minimum of 16 Sundays and holidays per year.
+The Spanish legislation establishes that businesses may develop their activity at least 90 hours during the working days of the week and a minimum of 16 Sundays and holidays per year.

 Tourist information: www.tourspain.es

+- Look for special signs that indicate sales.
 “REA” indicates a sale; “Extrapris”, used along with red price labels, indicates discounts of at least 10%; and “Fynd” indicates special offers.

 Currency: Swedish Crown (SEK)